-Skip the gym and save the money.
-Instead of signing up for a gym and getting locked into an expensive monthly contract, look for fun ways to workout outside the gym.
-Runner’s World suggests 27 free or cheap fitness apps that can help you track and improve your running.
+Instead of signing up for a gym and getting locked into an expensive monthly contract, look for fun ways to work out outside the gym.
+Runner’s World suggests 15 no-fee or low-cost fitness apps that can help you track and improve your running.
 If it’s too cold outside or running isn’t your thing, there are plenty of indoor exercises that require little or no equipment.
 Low on time?
-Try the scientifically-backed, seven-minute workout from the New York Times, which you can access via a web browser or smartphone app.
+Try the scientifically-backed, seven-minute workout from The New York Times, which you can access via a web browser or smartphone app.

 Saving money and getting in shape can require desire, willpower and consistency.

-Shop healthy and save.
 Regular exercise is part of getting and staying physically fit, but if you want to be healthy, maintaining a nutritious diet is important as well.
 Try to stay away from processed foods that are high in fats and sugars.
 One quick tip is to shop the outer ring of grocery stores, which is often where you find the fresh produce, dairy and meats.
-According to an analysis of 27 studies by the Harvard School of Public Health, a diet with lots of fruits, vegetables, nuts and fish can cost about $1.50 more a day than less-healthy diets.
-The initial investment may pay off — the cost of treating chronic diseases is much more than the cost of healthy food, according to Dariush Mozafarrian, senior author of the analysis.

 Saving money and getting in shape can require desire, willpower and consistency.
 If you want to succeed, try some of these tips to work on both areas of your life at once.
 Keep with it and the long-term results may surprise you.